jamesmagoo/quadratic-funding/README.md

     - At a given time, close the funding channels, calculate who gets what, and then sends them the cash.

 Design Notes:
 - For this exercise , maybe the end of the funding round can be triggered by the MainQuadFund owner.
 In reality I think this would be on a timing mechanism i.e. the funding round closes on X date at Y time.
-At this point no more funders can doante, and the 'votes' will be calculated & the spoils will be shared.
+At this point no more funders can donate, and the 'votes' will be calculated & the spoils will be shared.
 - Helpful to think of somebody's donation as their 'vote' for a particular project to succeed.
 - Would be cool to have a UI that anyone can spin up a fund and run through a test fund sequence where they; can spin up dummy projects, vote/fund with dummy people, and then see how it all gets distributed at the end.